vitoliveiras/nextjs-dashboard/README.md

 The structure above allows you to access the route /dashboard/invoices/1/edit to update the data of the user with ID 1.

 ### Lessons Learned
-1. Link a form to a Server Action (that creates an invoice);
+1. How to link a form to a Server Action (that creates an invoice);
-2. Validate the data from form to alligns with the expected types in database using Zod (a TypeScript-first validation library);
+2. How to validate the form data to align with the expected types in database using Zod (a TypeScript-first validation library);
 3. How to get current time and convert it to a string;
 4. How to create a dynamic route segment;
 5. How to update a record in the database;